ItaiAxelrad/open-spec/docs/_partials/033000 Cast-in-Place Concrete-2.md

     1. The maximum size of aggregate shall not be larger than one-fifth of the narrowest dimension between sides of the forms of the member for which the concrete is to be used, nor larger than three-fourths of the minimum clear spacing between reinforcing bars, nor larger than one-third of the depth of slabs.
     1. The percentage of wear when tested in accordance with ASTM Designation C-131 (Los Angeles Rattler Test) shall not be more than 50.
 The coarse aggregate shall not have more than 1 percent of material removed by the decantation test (ASTM C123), nor more than 5 percent of soft fragments; nor more than 3 percent of clay lumps.
 The total of shale, coal, clay lumps, and soft fragments shall not be more than 5%.

- **E. Air-Entraining Admixtures:**
-    1. Use in all concrete exposed to the weather or freeze-thaw cycles and as specified for class of concrete used.
+ **E. Air-Entraining Admixtures:*    1.
+Use in all concrete exposed to the weather or freeze-thaw cycles and as specified for class of concrete used.
 Air-entraining admixtures shall conform to ASTM C260.
 The use of any other material added to the concrete mix will require prior approval by the Engineer.

- **F. Steel Reinforcement:**
+ **F. Steel Reinforcement:*
  **1.** Reinforcing bars shall conform to the requirements of Specification for Deformed Billet-Steel Bars for Concrete Reinforcement (ASTM A615), or Specification for Rail-Steel Deformed Bars for Concrete Reinforcement (ASTM A616), or Specification for Axle-Steel Deformed Bars for Concrete Reinforcement (ASTM A617).
 All reinforcing bars shall be Grade 60.

  **2.** Welded wire fabric or cold-drawn wire for concrete reinforcement shall conform to the requirements of Specifi­cations for Cold-Drawn Steel Wire for Concrete Reinforcement (ASTM A82) or Specifications for Welded Steel Wire Fabric for Concrete Reinforcement (ASTM A185).